 Skip to main content

-This immersive European study abroad will be a life-changing adventure visiting both cultural and environmental landmarks.
-It is geared toward students interested in enhancing their understanding of global businesses and the social, cultural, and natural environments in which they operate.
-We use Milan, Italy as a base for explorations of business and culture throughout Italy, France, Switzerland, Germany, Belgium, Netherlands, the Czech Republic, and Spain.
-Fall promises to be particularly vibrant, as Milan will be alive with great opera, concerts, and festivals.
-Early fall is also an ideal time to immerse ourselves in world-famous mountain hikes in the French, Swiss, and Italian Alps.
+This immersive European study abroad will be a life-changing adventure visiting cultural landmarks across Europe.
+It is geared toward students interested in enhancing their understanding of global businesses and the social and cultural contexts in which they operate.
+We will use Milan, Italy as a base for explorations of business and culture throughout Italy, France, Switzerland, England, and Spain.
+Fall promises to be particularly vibrant, as Milan will be alive with great operas, concerts, and festivals.
+Early fall is also an ideal time to immerse ourselves in world-famous mountain hikes in the Swiss Alps and Italian Dolomites.

 Click here to apply today!